sadiul-hakim/event-driven-development/README.md

 ***A message broker is a software intermediary that facilitates communication between different systems or components by transmitting messages between them.
-It acts as a middleman that ensures messages are routed correctly, delivered efficiently, and handled reliably, even in complex distributed systems.***
+It acts as a middleman that ensures messages are routed correctly, delivered efficiently, and handled reliably, even in complex distributed systems.
+In a messaging system using a message broker, you can have multiple topics and brokers.***